icon

 Guidance on Selecting an Effective and Relevant Topic

 The most important thing in convincing speeches is the topic.
 Indeed, you must understand the purpose of your speech to succeed.
 Before preparing for your performance, you should understand what you want to discuss!
-To do that, you can:
+To come up with an effective persuasive speech, you can:

 • Choose a compelling speech topic relevant to your audience’s interests and concerns.